210 people are interested

 Volunteer Grief Facilitator

-- A one year commitment of service is required for one day or evening a week every other week: M, T, W, Th 5-8pm or W 3-5pm
+- Commitment of service is required for one day or evening a week every other week: M, T, W, Th 5-8pm or W 3-5pm throughout the school year

 - Pre-Interview Required